Bitis nasicornis

-Bitis nasicornis is a viper species found in the forests of West and Central Africa.
+Bitis nasicornis is a viper species belonging to the genus Bitis, part of a subfamily known as "puff-adders", found in the forests of West and Central Africa.
 This large viper is known for its striking coloration and prominent nasal "horns".
 No subspecies are currently recognized.
-Its common names include butterfly viper, rhinoceros viper, and river jack.
+Its common names include butterfly viper, rhinoceros viper, river jack and many more (see section: common names).
 Like all other vipers, it is venomous.